Mattral/Assembly-Testing/README.md

 # Assembly-Test programs

-Assembly codes of simple operations like loops and conditions.
+Assembly programs of simple operations like loops and conditions.

 Machine code is very hard to follow because it uses binary code to represent the instructions.
 To provide a more human friendly version of machine code, assembly language is used.
 An assembly language statement is a line of text that translates into a single machine instruction.